 Native cloud tools may provide snapshot maps or textual logs, but these are generally dense, incomplete, or insufficient.
-The best solution should automatically discover all applications, traffic, and dependencies in your network.
-That way, you can see at a glance your whole IT ecosystem, even when your enterprise is distributed in a hybrid manner.
+The best microsegmentation technology automatically discovers all applications, traffic, and dependencies in your network.
+That way, you can see at a glance your whole IT ecosystem, even when your enterprise works in a hybrid way.

-Your solution should also include powerful context, with strong insight into the true picture of what's happening in your data center.
-For any enterprise looking to manage security operations and inquiry at scale, every flow needs to have this context, with an ability to drill down to individual process and server communications.
-This enables the kind of data-driven decision making that bolsters policy creation.
+Your micro-segmentation solution should include powerful context, with strong insight into the true picture of what's happening in your data center.
+For any enterprise looking to manage security operations and inquiry at scale, every flow needs to have this context.
+That enables data-driven decision making that bolsters policy creation.

 After you establish visibility and context, create segmentation rules that fit best practices for your business.
 For example, you may want to separate Production and Development environments or isolate customer data to prove compliance.
-You can also develop more granular microsegmentation policies to provide deep security and control in a way that suits your specific business context.
+You can also develop other policies that suit your specific business context.